 I come back to find she had coughed up the object in her throat.

-Her mouth is closed.
-A big (or it sure seemed big at the time) piece of blue chewed up plastic dog toy keys is in front of her.
+Her mouth was now closed.
+A big (or it sure seemed big at the time) piece of blue chewed up plastic dog toy is in front of her.
 She is staring at me.
 Apparently she coughed it up while I was in the kitchen.

-I was so relieved I thought I was going to sink down to the floor.
+I was so relieved I about sank down to the floor.